pele1410/cct-tools/README.md

 All configuration files for various tools as well as bash

-## notes

-Collection of tidbits, notes, links I found useful at some point in my career

 ## scripts

 Helper scripts to run various aspects of the new computer setup process